backupbrew/switchbrew/Homebrew ABI.md

   - Resetting MemoryState
   - No leftover threads running in the background

+Original LR given to entrypoint should be returned to, X0 contains an error code.
+If original LR is NULL, svcExitProcess should be used.

 ### Entrypoint Arguments

 **NSO0:** the system executes binary\_ptr+0 with X0=NULL,